Sal Albanese: Political career

 Despite objections from Mayor Rudy Giuliani, Albanese passed the New York City Living Wage Bill in 1996, which "required some city contractors to pay higher minimum wages to their employees."
 He was also the original sponsor of a Campaign Finance Reform Bill, stating that "If the present system stays in place, you will continue to have a city run for a few wealthy interests and by big business."
 He famously voted against the proposed 1995 and 1996 budgets, arguing that they "balanced [the budget] on the backs of the middle class, poor, elderly and the youth of this city."

 In the 1997 New York City mayoral election, Albanese ran for Mayor of New York City, placing third in the Democratic Party primary election.
 He earned 21.02% of the vote compared to Al Sharpton's 32.05% and winner Ruth Messinger's 40.19%.
 In 2000, he briefly entered the Mayoral race for a second time before bowing out early, citing the high cost of fundraising.

 In 2008, he was part of then-Senator Barack Obama's New York delegation to the Democratic National Convention.

 On December 14, 2012, Albanese opened a campaign for mayor in the 2013 New York City mayoral election.
 He placed eighth out of nine candidates in the Democratic Party primary, receiving 0.9% of the vote.

 Albanese again ran for mayor in the 2017 New York City mayoral election.
 He finished second in the Democratic primary with approximately 15% of the vote, but secured the Reform Party's nomination and appeared on the general election ballot where he placed third behind incumbent Bill de Blasio and eventual Republican Congresswoman Nicole Malliotakis.

-Albanese became the Democratic candidate for a City Council seat representing Staten Island in 2021, but conceded defeat to Republican David M. Carr.
+Albanese became the Democratic candidate for a City Council seat representing Staten Island in 2021, but conceded defeat to Republican David Carr.